A camping cot can keep you warm, elevated, and comfortable outdoors. Here are the best camping cots currently on the market.

-In our experience testing, we’ve found that the smaller a cot packs down, the more complicated it is to set up.
-There are more pieces to put together, and there are more parts that have to be secured to create and maintain tension.
+In our experience testing these cots, we’ve found that the smaller a cot packs down, the more complicated it is to set up.
+Generally, there are more pieces to put together, and there are more parts that have to be secured to create and maintain tension.
 Also, there are often snap-together or folding sections that can pinch your fingers if you’re not careful.

 We’ve even had a tester make the mistake of trying to assemble a backpacking cot with his down sleeping bag lying on top of it.
 In the process, he snapped two pieces together over the sleeping bag material, causing a small tear in the bag.

-The result was clouds of fine down puffing out and filling the air in the tent every time the bag moved.
-It led to searching in the dark for a piece of duct tape to patch the hole (and a lot of swearing).
+The result was clouds of fine down puffing out and filling the air in the tent every time the bag moved, which led to a late-night search for duct tape (and a lot of swearing).

-As is often the case when it comes to gear, there is a tradeoff when it comes to how easy a camping cot is to set up.
-The trend is that the bigger and bulkier a cot is, the easier it is to set up.
+As is often the case when it comes to gear, there is always a tradeoff when it comes to how easy a camping cot is to set up.
+In general, the bigger and bulkier a cot is, the easier it is to set up.

 Again, there’s a tradeoff here.
 Larger camp cots with plenty of space and padding are universally more comfortable.
 However, they’re all but impossible to pack with you on a long hike or backpacking trip.
 Although smaller camp cots are a lot more mobile, they lack the frills and creature comforts of a larger cot.

 If you’re going backpacking, comfort is secondary to ease of transport.
-So, you’re going to want to go with a cot that is lightweight and packs down small.
-If you’re camping next to your car, comfort is a priority, so consider the following details.
+Ideally, you’re going to want to go with a cot that is lightweight and packs down to a manageable size.
+If you’re camping next to your car, comfort is a priority, so consider the additional details below.

 It’s worth noting that sleeping on a camping cot is much like sleeping in a camping hammock.
 Without the insulation of the ground underneath, you’re more likely to become cold.
 It’s important to either bring an under quilt or pair your cot with an insulated sleeping pad.

-The first thing to check is to ensure that the cot is big enough for you to sleep on without resting on the frame.
+Before buying a cot, you’ll want to first ensure that the cot is big enough for you to sleep on without resting on the frame.
 Most cots are long enough to fit people as tall as 6 feet and run just over 2 feet wide.